valdikaldi/Webscraping_DK_properties_Boligsiden/README.md

 ### Example Data

-You can view the example data of the final results in the CSV file located in the example_data folder.
+You can view the example of the tabular data from the final result in the CSV file located in the example_data folder.